GabrielRatener/crane-parser/README.md

     // `context` is an object that will take the value of `this` inside our livescript snippets
     context: {
-        // We can deine variables and functions here that we want to access inside our parser!
+        // We can define variables and functions here that we want to access inside our parser!
     }
 });